 “SA4 is in principle positive to any relevant re-use of TS 26.531 and TS 26.532.
 However, while it could be possible to extend the framework to also handle information exchange in the other direction, SA4 has no current plans for such an extension.
 Also, would such an extension later be implemented, SA4 believes that the DCAF as such should not be extended, but rather a new entity (for example, a "Data Analytics AF") might instead be added to the framework.”

-There is no requirement from SA4 itself about data exposure to UE / UE Application, SA4 is already overload for the Rel-18 study Item, and it is better to decouple the SA2 solution with EVEX architecture that defined in SA4.
+There is no requirement from SA4 itself about data exposure to UE / UE Application, SA4 is already overloaded for the Rel-18 study Item, and it is better to decouple the SA2 solution with EVEX architecture that defined in SA4.

-This paper proposes to define a specific Data Exposure AF (DEAF) which is used to expose data from 5GC to UE application.
+This paper proposes to define a specific Data Exposure AF (IEAF) which is used to expose data from 5GC to UE application.

 2. Text proposal